Do you want a pet? Be sure to check the cost first

 Costs can be surprising

 The cost of owning a cat could be as much as £11,000 over their lifetime, says the PDSA, with ongoing monthly costs at around £64.
 If you are planning to get a dog or a cat, consider adopting from a rescue organisation.
 If you are planning to buy a pedigree puppy or kitten, do your research, as some breeds have health problems.
 You can use breed organisations to find a reputable breeder.
 There is detailed advice from www.gov.uk (Opens in new window) The PDSA has a useful quiz (Opens in new window) to help you choose the best pet.

 Don’t be drawn into the minefield of online ads.
 Please don’t buy a puppy from a motorway service station, a popular sales point for unlicensed puppy farms, where dogs are repeatedly bred and kept in very poor conditions.
 They are now illegal in the UK, but some still exist.
 The RSPCA (Opens in new window) has tips on how to spot an unlicensed puppy farm by checking the adverts carefully.
 Be wary – visit the litter in situ and meet the mother with her puppies.

-Good breeders are likely to have your puppy or kitten microchipped, breed–registered, and ensure they have the first vaccinations and wormers before you pick them up.
+Good breeders are likely to have your puppy or kitten microchipped, breed–registered, and ensure they have had the first vaccinations and wormers before you pick them up.
 Many have waiting lists.